 ARTICLE: Stock Option Financial Planning After Your Tax Return Is Filed And At Year-End (Part 1)

 The time just after the filing of your tax return is ideal for big-picture financial planning.
 You can more accurately project your income and likely tax situation for the remainder of this year and the next, including AMT risk and capital-loss carry-forwards, to develop your strategy.

 In addition to these resources, myStockOptions.com has numerous FAQs on tax-return topics, including a helpful FAQ on a range of ESPP tax-return mistakes.

-In February, the Trade Facilitation and Trade Enforcement Act of 2015 (the "customs bill") was signed into law by President Obama.
+In 2016, the Trade Facilitation and Trade Enforcement Act of 2015 (the "customs bill") was signed into law by President Obama.
 The legislation includes a provision increasing the penalty for the failure to file federal tax returns on time.
-Under current law, a penalty of $135 or 100% of unpaid tax, which ever is lower, applies when a tax return is filed more than 60 days after the due date.
-In 2017, the penalty will rise to the lesser of either $205 or 100% of unpaid tax.
+Under the prior law, a penalty of $135 or 100% of unpaid tax, which ever is lower, applied when a tax return was filed more than 60 days after the due date.
+In 2017, the penalty has risen to the lesser of either $205 or 100% of unpaid tax.